How has the SAT changed recently?

-It's important to note that the SAT will be reformatted in March 2016.
+It's important to note that the SAT was reformatted in March 2016.
 Click here to read about the differences between the old SAT and the new SAT.

 Who are LogicPrep’s instructors?